January 31, 2017

 One safety factor you should take into account in winter is that although the hut itself should be in a protected area, the summer approach may not, with rock slabs deadly under snow, or easy gullies places for avalanches to crash.
 Again local knowledge help here, but always separate actual information from ‘I don’t want to take responsibility for the actions of this clueless person’ which translates as ‘don’t go’.

 As I said, most huts have blankets, but not all, plus they often get taken away for cleaning, leaving you pretty cold if you didn’t bring a sleeping bag!
-If you want to make use of the blankets then bring some insurance in the form of one sleeping bag for each pair, as this can be used like a duvet of the blankets have gone.
-Also don’t depend on there being any gas.
-Sticking a blanket over you sleeping bag at night is also a good way to remove the moisture out of it if you’ve been on a multi day climb.
+If you want to make use of the blankets then bring some insurance in the form of one sleeping bag for each pair, as this can be used as a duvet of the blankets have gone.
+Also, don’t depend on there being any gas.
+Sticking a blanket over your sleeping bag at night is also a good way to remove the moisture out of it if you’ve been on a multi-day climb.

-Sometimes winter huts do close when repairs are carried out (me and Calum Musket found this out when we went to climb the North Face of the Matterhorn, meaning we ended up in tiny store room full of snow), so always check ahead of time, maybe be asking the guides service or doing an online search.
+Sometimes winter huts do close when repairs are carried out (I and Calum Musket found this out when we went to climb the North Face of the Matterhorn, meaning we ended up in a tiny storeroom full of snow), so always check ahead of time, maybe be asking the guides service or doing an online search.

 When leaving a winter hut always sweep up all the snow, empty any pans of water and clean up any food or trash (as it will attract mice, even in very remote spots) and fold up the blankets.
 If you have spare matches leave these behind as well.